FabienFerrero/UCA_AIOT/examples/7. Others/dkaiot_test_w_LacunaSpace/README.md

 This example demonstrates how an UCA-AIOT board can send data to the LS2B satellite from [**Lacuna Space**](https://lacuna.space/).
 The device will send data to Lacuna Space LS2B satellite when it passes.
 The data could be retrieved later from The Things Network Console.
 It's also send a periodic status packets to terrestrial LoRaWAN Gateway.

+<u>**FYI**</u>: This source code is aim to test the connectivity between DKAIoT board with Lacuna Space satellites only.
+It uses a TLE which is not updated while the board runs.
+Therefore, the prediction of satellite passes will have bigger & bigger error over the time.
+For practical deploying purpose/scenario, please contact [**Lacuna Space**](https://lacuna.space/) for official firmware or implement the auto TLE update.

 ## Getting Started
 ---